Azure/Azure-Sentinel/Playbooks/CiscoMeraki/Playbooks/Block-Device-Client/readme.md

      *  If client policy exists in the network as Normal, then client is blocked by playbook.
 Incident Comment is created saying Client blocked by playbook.
   - Add incident Comment from all the cases.
 3. Update the incident with status 'Closed' and reason as
-  - For allowed IP - 'BenignPositive - SuspiciousButExpected'
+  - For allowed Client - 'BenignPositive - SuspiciousButExpected'
-  - For blocked IP - 'TruePositive - SuspiciousActivity'
+  - For blocked Client - 'TruePositive - SuspiciousActivity'

 ![Meraki](./Images/PlaybookDesignerLight.png)